igomaa/AzureArcServers/README.md

-# <center>  Deploy and Configure  Azure Arc for Servers Using GPO </center>
+# <center>  Deploy and Configure  Azure Arc-enabled Servers Using Group Policy </center>

-<br> </br>

 You can onboard your domain-joined Windows machines to Azure Arc-enabled servers at scale by using a Group Policy Object (GPO).
 This method requires that you have domain administrator privileges and access to group policy editor.
 You will also need a remote share to host the latest Azure Arc-enabled servers agent, configuration file, and the installation script.

 # Prerequisites

-### Distributed location
+### Set up a Remote File Share

 Prepare a remote share to host the Azure Connected Machine agent package for windows and the configuration file.
 You need at least read only access to the distributed location.

-### Download the agent
+### Download the Connected Machine Agent

 Download [Windows agent Windows Installer package](https://aka.ms/AzureConnectedMachineAgent) from the Microsoft Download Center and save it to the remote share.

-### Create a Configuration file
+### Define a Configuration File

 The Azure Connected Machine agent uses a json configuration file to provide a consistence configuration experience and ease of at scale deployment.
-The file structure is as follows:
+Copy the configuration below into a file, edit with your Azure details, and save in the remote share as "ArcConfig.json".

 ```
     {